Blackout (Britney Spears album): Release and promotion

 Blackout was set to be released on November 13.
 However, Jive Records announced on October 10 that the release date would be moved up two weeks, to October 30, due to unauthorized leaks.
 The following day, Zomba Label Group filed a lawsuit against Perez Hilton, claiming he illegally obtained and posted on his gossip blog at least ten songs and unfinished demos of the album.
 Zomba representatives alleged the posts had taken place over the course of the previous three months, and requested real and punitive damages as well as legal costs.
 On June 30, 2009, the parties submitted a stipulation to dismiss the case, pursuant to an undisclosed settlement agreement.
 The following month, The District Court judge dismissed the case with prejudice.
 Unlike Spears' previous studio albums, Blackout was not heavily promoted through magazine interviews, talk show appearances or televised performances besides the performance at the 2007 MTV Video Music Awards, and was not accompanied by a tour either.
+Spears gave her only interview to promote the album to Ryan Seacrest on his radio show on KIIS-FM.
+During the seven-minute interview, Seacrest focused on asking questions about Spears' personal struggles than on the album itself.
 On November 27, 2007, MTV launched the contest "Britney Spears Wants a Piece of You", in which fans could direct a separate video for "Piece of Me", using footage of interviews and performances from Spears.
 Using the MTV Video Remixer, fans could mix and create a mashup of the footage.
 The winning video premiered on Total Request Live on December 20, and MTV, Jive Records, and Spears herself picked the winner.
 The winner also received a Haier Ibiza Rhapsody device along with a one-year subscription to Rhapsody, as well as Spears' entire discography released in the United States.